-From graphic plates to elegant vases and bird-shaped pitchers, the sale represents an exceptional variety of works produced over several decades by Picasso, in collaboration with the Madoura Pottery.
+F rom graphic plates to elegant vases and bird-shaped pitchers, this sale represents an exceptional variety of works produced over several decades by Picasso, in collaboration with the Madoura Pottery.
 The artist's time in the South of France had a profound effect on his creative ambitions, and his newly discovered passion for pottery was central to his practice from 1946 until his death in 1973.
-Here are seven facts that explore this remarkable body of work.

 Picasso became increasingly interested in working with clay in his later years, as it was less demanding than painting, to which he devoted great physical energy.
-Making ceramics allowed him to work on a smaller scale, but this gentler pace did not mean he slowed his rate of production, however; Picasso produced over 600 works in clay.
-The majority were editions made in the workshop at Madoura, but there were also some uniques pieces that he carved in to with tools, and other items painted by hand.
+Making ceramics allowed him to work on a smaller scale, but this gentler pace did not mean he slowed his rate of production, however; Picasso produced over 3,500 ceramic works, combining elements of his different practices, fusing painting, printmaking and sculpture.
+The majority were editions made in the workshop at Madoura, but there were also some unique pieces that he carved in to with tools, and other items painted by hand.

-On a visit to Vallauris in the summer of 1946, Picasso visited the Madoura Pottery, and immediately struck up a friendship with the owners Suzanne and Georges Ramié, with whom he would remain very close over the next few decades.
-It was here that the artist began his love affair with pottery, and began a long-standing collaboration with the Ramiés.
-They introduced him to various techniques, and together with the artist's distinctive style, they were able to produce editions of the objects Picasso created.
+On a visit to Vallauris in the summer of 1946, Picasso met Georges and Suzanne Ramié, the owners of the Madoura pottery studio.
+This was the start of a friendship and creative partnership with the Ramiés that would last until Picasso’s death.
+The Ramiés introduced him to various techniques, and together with the artist's distinctive style, they were able to produce editions of the objects Picasso created.
 It was at Madoura that Picasso met his second wife, Jacqueline Roque, who was working in the pottery.

 Picasso's muses were a driving force throughout his career, and during his years of producing pottery, the image of his second wife, Jacqueline Roque, appeared in several pieces.
 An elegant portrait of woman's face carved in to wet clay; a contoured vase mimicking the female form.
 Jacqueline was the inspiration behind several hundred works by her husband, until his death in 1973.
 Despite his devotion to his wife and muse, it was not only Jacqueline that Picasso liked to depict in clay; he painted a likeness of his daschund, Lump, on a plate, on the day the dog was given to him by his friend David Douglas Duncan.